Virginia Tech vs. Richmond NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have scored at least 43.5 points -- this matchup's point total -- only two times this year.
+- Virginia Tech and its opponents have not yet combined for more than 49.5 points -- this matchup's over/under -- in a game this year.

-- The combined points per game average of the two teams, 56.3, is 12.8 points greater than Saturday's over/under.
+- The two teams combine to score 56.3 points per game, 6.8 more than the total in this contest.

-- The 46.3 PPG average total in Spiders games this season is 2.8 points more than this game's over/under.
+- The 46.3 PPG average total in Spiders games this season is 3.2 points fewer than this game's over/under.

 Virginia Tech Stats and Trends

-- Virginia Tech has two wins against the spread in three games this season.
+- Virginia Tech has two wins against the spread in three games this year.

 - Virginia Tech's games this year have not gone over the total in three opportunities.

-- When Virginia Tech puts up more than 17 points, it is 1-1 against the spread and 1-1 overall.
+- When Virginia Tech scores more than 17 points, it is 1-1 against the spread and 1-1 overall.

-- The Hokies have turned the ball over three times this season, three more turnovers than the Spiders have forced (0).
+- The Hokies have turned the ball over three more times (3 total) than the Spiders have forced a turnover (0) this season.

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.